Mission.

 Natalie Milman

-Dr. Natalie B. Milman (she, her, ella) is Chair of the Department of Educational Leadership and Professor of Educational Technology at The George Washington University's Graduate School of Education and Human Development, teaching in the Educational Technology Leadership Master's and the interdisciplinary Human-Technology Collaborations PhD programs.
+Dr. Natalie B. Milman (she, her, ella) is Associate Dean of the Office of Student Life and Professor of Educational Technology at The George Washington University's Graduate School of Education and Human Development, teaching in the Educational Technology Leadership Master's and the interdisciplinary Human-Technology Collaborations PhD programs.
 She is a member of GW’s Academy of Distinguished Teachers and winner of the 2017 Bender Teaching Award.
-Her research examines the design of instruction and integration of technology at all academic levels with a current focus on critical educational technology.
+Her research examines the design of instruction and integration of technology at all academic levels with a focus on critical educational technology.
 She's also investigated online student support needs; issues of diversity, inclusion, and digital equity; and digital professional portfolios.
+She is co-editor of the Current Practice section of the Contemporary Issues in Technology and Teacher Education journal and writes the Ends and Means column for the Distance Learning Journal.
+Her most recent co-authored book is entitled, Using Technology in a Differentiated Classroom: Strategies and Tools for Designing Engaging, Effective, Efficient & Equitable Learning.
 She is fluent in Spanish, a first-generation Colombian-American, and a first-gen BA, MA, and PHD graduate.